Oranga Tamariki Act 1989: Section 7AA

 On 1 July 2019, the Sixth Labour Government made several amendments to the Oranga Tamariki Act 1989.
 These amendments included Section 7AA, which requires Oranga Tamariki (the Ministry of Children) to focus on reducing disparities for Māori children and young people, take into account Māori whakapapa (genealogy) and family ties when uplifting children, and partner with iwi (tribes) and Māori organisations.
 Section 7AA sought to reduce the high uplifting rate of Māori children by state agencies and to ensure that uplifted children were not disconnected from their Māori families and culture.

 During the lead-up to the 2023 New Zealand general election, the opposition ACT party campaigned on repealing Section 7AA, saying that it prioritised race-based factors over the safety and well-being of Māori children.
 Following the 2023 election, the newly-formed National-led coalition government announced that it would repeal Section 7AA as part of the National Party's coalition agreement with ACT.
-In response, Waikato-Tainui iwi's (tribe) chairperson Tukoroirangi Morgan announced that his iwi would oppose the Government's plans to repeal Section 7AA.
-Chief Children's Commissioner Dr Claire Achmad also expressed concerns that the repeal would reverse gains made by Māori in ensuring that uplifted Māori children remained connected with their families and culture.

-On 23 December Te Tāwharau o Ngāti Pūkenga, the post settlement body for the Ngāti Pūkenga iwi, filed an urgent claim with the Waitangi Tribunal challenging the Government's plans to repeal Section 7AA.
-Minister for Children and ACT MP Karen Chhour had lobbied for the repeal of Section 7AA, arguing that the policy prioritised the Treaty of Waitangi and cultural needs over the well-being of vulnerable Māori children.

-In mid-April 2024, the Waitangi Tribunal summoned Chhour to attend an urgent inquiry into the proposed repeal of Section 7AA.
-The Tribunal requested Chhour submit figures on the number of caregivers who had expressed concern about the impact of Section 7AA and examples of children being placed into unsafe conditions as a result of Section 7AA.
-On 17 April, Crown lawyers filed judicial proceedings in the High Court seeking to block the Tribunal's summons.
-The Tribunal's summons was criticised by New Zealand First MP Shane Jones and ACT leader David Seymour, who accused the body of behaving like a "star chamber" and of alleged "race fanaticism."
-On 24 April, the High Court overturned the Waitangi Tribunal's subpoena to Chhour.
-In response, Treaty rights activist and lawyer Annete Sykes confirmed that she would be appealing the High Court's ruling.
-According to Crown Law, Chhour plans to introduce legislation repealing Section 7AA in mid-May.
-Once Parliament has received the repeal bill, the Tribunal is compelled by law to halt any investigations into the matter.
+The repeal legislation passed into law on 3 April 2025.
+While National, ACT and New Zealand First supported the bill, it was opposed by Labour, the Greens and Te Pāti Māori.
+The new law amends retains aspects of Section 7AA requiring the Chief of Oranga Tamariki to develop strategic relationships with Māori and iwi (tribal) organisations, and contain provisions for the Chief and Independent Children's Monitor to report on the well-being of Māori children, youth and their families.